Natak-Mesh/Nucleus_V1/home/natak/documents/user_manual.md

 1. Connect to the mesh network
 2. Open a web browser
-3. Navigate to the mesh monitor web page (URL will be provided during system setup)
+3. Navigate to the mesh monitor web page at <node IP>:5000

 The web interface provides a visual representation of:
 - Current mode of each node (WIFI or LORA)